dotnet/winforms/README.md

 ## Please note

-:warning: This repository contains only implemenations for Windows Forms for [.NET platform](https://github.com/dotnet/core).<br />
+:warning: This repository contains only implementations for Windows Forms for [.NET platform](https://github.com/dotnet/core).<br />
 It does not contain either:
 * The .NET Framework variant of Windows Forms.
 Issues with .NET Framework, including Windows Forms, should be filed on the [Developer Community](https://developercommunity.visualstudio.com/spaces/61/index.html) or [Product Support](https://support.microsoft.com/en-us/contactus?ws=support) websites.
 They should not be filed on this repository.
-* The Windows Forms Designer implemenations.
+* The Windows Forms Designer implementations.
 Issues with the Designer should be filed via VS Feedback tool (top right handside icon in Visual Studio).

 # How can I contribute?